Bo Horvat: Vancouver Canucks (2014–2023)

 On September 8, 2017, following the expiry of his entry-level contract after the previous season, the Canucks re-signed Horvat to a six-year, $33 million contract extension worth $5.5 million annually.
 On December 5, 2017, Horvat suffered a broken foot during a game against the Carolina Hurricanes which resulted in him missing six weeks of play.
 Despite missing 18 games over that span, Horvat managed to set a new career-high in goals with 22, along with 22 assists for 44 points in 64 games and often playing on the second line with Bärtschi and rookie Brock Boeser.

 The following season, after the retirement of Daniel and Henrik Sedin, Horvat was named one of four alternative captains for the Canucks, after not having served the role during the 2017–18 season.
 During the 2018–19 season, injuries on the Canucks as well as a lack of team depth forced Horvat to play most of the season without consistent linemates.
 However, Horvat still managed to set career highs in goals (27), assists (34), and points (61) in all 82 games.

 On October 9, 2019, Horvat was named the 14th captain of the franchise in a pre-game ceremony during the home opener of the Canucks' 50th season.
 On October 20, during a game against the New York Rangers, Horvat scored his 100th career goal, helping the Canucks win 3–2.
 Two days later in Vancouver's next game, Horvat notched his first career hat trick, leading the Canucks to a 5–2 win over the Detroit Red Wings after the team trailed in the game 2–0.
 After a months-long league-wide season suspension due to the COVID-19 pandemic, Horvat joined the Canucks in their return to play on August 1, 2020, as the team qualified for the 2020 playoffs, marking the first time since 2015 when Horvat was a rookie, where the Canucks qualified for the playoffs.
 The first-year captain would notch 10 goals and two assists for 12 points in 17 games, as the Canucks would win in the first round in six games against the St. Louis Blues before a seven-game series elimination in Round 2 by the Vegas Golden Knights.
-Horvat's 10 goals would be good enough for the third highest goal-scoring output in a playoff year by a Canuck, trailing only Pavel Bure and Trevor Linden's respective 16 and 12 goal efforts in the 1994 Stanley Cup playoff run, where the Canucks reached the Stanley Cup Finals and lost in seven games to the New York Rangers, one win short of winning the Stanley Cup.
+Horvat's 10 goals would be good enough for the third highest goal-scoring output in a playoff year by a Canuck, trailing only Pavel Bure and Trevor Linden's respective 16 and 12 goal efforts in the 1994 Stanley Cup playoff run, where the Canucks reached the Stanley Cup Final and lost in seven games to the New York Rangers, one win short of winning the Stanley Cup.